Roles & Permissions

 Examples

-| Person | Org Role | Board Role | Effective Access |
+| Person | Org Role | Board Role | Permission Group | Effective Access |

-| Alice | Admin | (none) | Full access to all boards |
+| Alice | Admin | (none) | Administrators | Full access to all boards and settings |

-| Bob | Team Member | Board Admin | Can manage settings and members on that board |
+| Bob | Team Member | Board Admin | Engineering | Can manage that board; access to settings per group permissions |

-| Carol | Team Member | Board Viewer | Can only view, not edit |
+| Carol | Team Member | Board Viewer | Viewer | Can only view, not edit |

-| Dave | Customer | Board Member | Can view and comment, but not create tickets |
+| Dave | Customer | Board Member | Customer Default | Can view and comment, but not create tickets |

 Checking your permissions